Keema with Sina…aka mutton mince with mutton ribs!

 What this gives is a truly rich deep flavour to your keema.
 Ensure you skim the oil off at the end.

-Best served in my view with naan to soak up the sauce and act as a spoon!
+Keema with sina is best served in my view with naan to soak up the sauce and act as a spoon!

 1kg lean mutton mince